23 Free & Cheap Things to Do in NYC Right Now

 7. Visit Central Park

-Central Park is a leafy retreat in the heart of New York City, bursting with activities that won’t break the bank.
+Central Park is a leafy retreat in the heart of New York City, with activities that won’t break the bank.

 To savor a moment of peace, find the hidden Conservatory Garden.
 It’s lesser-known and lets you enjoy colorful blooms away from the crowds.
 For a small fee, you can paddle across the serene lake.